 Please be alert against scams

-Over the past few weeks, we have received several inquiries from customers about phone calls and email impersonating us.
+In recent times, we have received several inquiries from customers about phone calls, email & text messages impersonating us.

-If you receive a call or email claiming to be from SingPost, please do not provide any personal information, such as your full name and bank account details, or transfer any money that may be requested.
-Even if the email you have received contains the SingPost logo, please do not reply to it or click on any hyperlink in it.
+If you receive a call, email or text message claiming to be from SingPost, please do not provide any personal information, such as your full name and bank account details, or transfer any money that may be requested.
+Even if the email or text message you received contains the SingPost name or logo, please do not reply to it or click on any hyperlink in it.

 If we are unable to deliver an item to you, you will receive a physical Non-Delivery Advice to collect the item from a Post Office or POPStation.

-How to assess the legitimacy of calls and email
+How to assess the legitimacy of calls, email & text messages

 SingPost is working closely with the Singapore Police Force to assist the public from falling for such scams.
-You may lodge a police report if you receive such calls or email.
+You may lodge a police report if you receive such calls, email or text messages.

 If you have further questions, please call our hotline @ 1605.